AmirTheFree/pylocalhost/index.md

 Then go to [http://localhost](http://localhost)

-It will show you anything which is in `~/Pylocalhost` and always it will start automatically when you turn your computer on :heavy_check_mark:
+It will show you anything which is in `~/Pylocalhost` and always it will start automatically when you turn your computer on

-Just this! :heavy_check_mark:
+Just this!

 _**This descriptions are for starting using PyLocalHost.
 In user manual page(which is in PyLocalHost) you can learn using PyLocalHosts futures and options**_.

 ## Update

 To be honest, the installer is uninstaller and insaller!
-So follow the installion process to update the software!
+So follow the installation process to update the software!

 And then run:(to prevent possible problems):